Wisconsin Bed and Breakfasts & Inns

 Where to Eat & DrinkThe top three things you need to sample during your visit include the trifecta of beer, brats, and cheese.
 But where do you go?
 Usinger’s in Milwaukee has the “best bratwurst,” according to USA Today readers; New Glarus Brewing in New Glarus has the best beer, according to Beer Advocate; and L’Etoile restaurant in Madison is recommended for its menu of farm-to-table cheeses by Travel & Leisure readers.
+Madison’s food scene is not one to pass by with many local chefs teaming up to create some of the best cuisine in the state.
+Stop by Graze in Madison to get a taste of some of the most incredible dishes in Wisconsin with ingredients sourced from local farms in the area.
 Your taste buds may have you traipsing across the state to sample the best of the best, but it will be well worth it!

 Best Time to VisitWisconsin is billed as having four seasons of fun, and we totally agree.
 Spring and summer are perfect for fishing, boating, hiking, birding, and paddling.
-While fall and winter are for leaf peeping, football, and extreme sports.
+You can expect warmer, humid temperatures during this time which makes it perfect for visiting the Wisconsin Dells and the nearby water parks.
+Meanwhile, fall and winter are for leaf peeping, football, and extreme sports.
+The winter months tend to be very snowy and cold, so be sure to bring along appropriate clothing if you plan on making a trip in the winter.
 No matter what time of year you visit, be sure to find time to sit back, relax, and enjoy your getaway to the Upper Midwest.

-Where to StayThe bed and breakfast lodging experience is one that appeals to the traveler who is looking for a place that provides comfort and relaxation as well as luxury and attention to detail.
+Where to stay: Wisconsin Bed and Breakfasts & InnsThe Wisconsin bed and breakfast lodging experience is one that appeals to the traveler who is looking for a place that provides comfort and relaxation as well as luxury and attention to detail.
 We’ll leave deciding the best bed and breakfast in Wisconsin up to you.
 But we’ve given you a few to peruse for starters.
-Scroll down to see which B&B fits your travel personality best.
+Scroll down to see which Wisconsin inn, boutique hotel or B&B fits your travel personality best.
 Then check availability and book your favorite room to set the wheels in motion for a memorable trip to Wisconsin.

 Fish Creek, WI